 When you imagine a Costa Rica surfing vacation, what do you picture?
 Beautiful jungles, amazing wildlife, delicious food, crazy adventure activities, perfect weather, pristine beaches… and incredible waves!

 If you’re looking for the perfect place to relax, unwind, and ride the waves, look no further than Costa Rica.
-For other activities, there may be a ‘best time’ to visit Costa Rica but for surfing, Costa Rica is considered one of the best year-round surf destinations.
+For other activities, there may be a ‘best time’ to visit Costa Rica, but for surfing, Costa Rica is considered one of the best year-round surf destinations.

 The Best Places to Surf in Costa Rica Depend on the Season

-The North Pacific swell season is from November to April, and provides even better waves than the South Pacific season!
+The South Pacific swell season is from June to September and provides the west coast with great surf.
+Meanwhile, the North Pacific swell season is from November to April and provides even better waves than the South Pacific season!

 We’ve broken down the beaches that provide the best surfing in Costa Rica by region: